Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability

 \section{Related Work}

-MAB is a very powerful framework for designing algorithms which make decisions over time under uncertainty \cite{Slivkins-FTML19}.
-Although there has been a vast body of work investigating single agent MAB problem (e.g., \cite{LaiR-AAM85,AuerCF-ML02,AudibertBM-COLT10,BubeckB-FTML12,KaufmannCG-JMLR16}), proposals on how multiple agents work collaboratively were rather rare until recent years.
+MAB is a very powerful framework for designing algorithms which make decisions over time with uncertainty \cite{Slivkins-FTML19}.
+Although there have been many proposals investigating the single agent MAB problem (e.g., \cite{LaiR-AAM85,AuerCF-ML02,AudibertBM-COLT10,BubeckB-FTML12,KaufmannCG-JMLR16}), studies on how multiple agents learn collaboratively were rather rare until recent years.